Throughout the past 26 years, SDS has developed an exemplary model in

 administrative and employment offices in Vallejo.

-• In July of 1989, SDS received the National Association of Housing
+• In July of 1989, SDS received the National Association of Housing and

-and Redevelopment Officials (NAHRO) Merit Award for its landscaping
+Redevelopment Officials (NAHRO) Merit Award for its landscaping

 program.

-• In October of 1989, SDS received the NAHRO National Agency Award
+• In October of 1989, SDS received the NAHRO National Agency Award of

 • In March of 1991, SDS was awarded its first accreditation (1 year) by